2019 Dayton shooting: Perpetrator

 Soon after the attack, police identified the gunman as Connor Stephen Betts (October 28, 1994 – August 4, 2019), a 24-year-old who lived in Bellbrook, Ohio.
 According to police, he had minor traffic offenses on his record.

 Betts made online references about Satan and described himself as a leftist and antifa sympathizer.
 In the hours before he opened fire in Dayton, he "liked" a post in favor of gun control, and several concerning the El Paso shooting, including a tweet that called the El Paso shooter a "terrorist" and a "white supremacist".
 Betts was also known to have been in support of presidential candidates Bernie Sanders and Elizabeth Warren.
 An investigation concluded by the FBI in 2021 found that Betts "acted alone and was not directed by any organization or aligned to any specific ideological group," and that he "fantasized about mass shootings, serial killings, and murder-suicide for at least a decade".

 Two former high school classmates said Betts was suspended from Bellbrook High School after he made lists of other students he wanted to kill and rape.
 The "hit list" was discovered in 2010 and resulted in a police investigation.
 He was previously bullied and had planned to shoot up the school, a classmate said.
 His high school girlfriend said he complained of visual and auditory hallucinations and psychosis, and was afraid of developing schizophrenia.
+The girlfriend also said there were warning signs about Betts, such as him showing her a video of a mass shooting on their first date, which she then attributed to him studying psychology at the time, Betts discussing putting a gun in his mouth, and Betts being fascinated with "current events" such as mass shootings.
+She also said that Betts had once called her at night and told her that he had a desire to hurt other people.
+She also said that Betts didn’t like his parents because of issues in his childhood that he would not share with her.